barthol0/watermarker_pdf/README.md

 ## How to use it:
 1. Create a .csv file with desired amount of watermark values in a single column.
+  *values in the .csv file need to be in a single column.
 2. Get your target PDF.
 3. `python watermark_pdf_csv.py watermarks.csv sample.pdf`